networknext/next/docs/operator_guide_to_bare_metal_relays.md

 * ashburn
 * atlanta

-The first thing we need to do is add all these datacenters to a datacenter map, along with their latitude and logitude, so they become available to create relays in.

 Go through each datacenter and add an entry in the datacenter map.
 You'll need to look up the approximate lat/long of each city.
 Take special care with signs on the lat/long values.

 ```